nayanborah/proj/README.md

-## this is the Git tutorial by Nayan Borah
+## this is the Git tutorial by Nayan Borah so